Plan the Perfect July Getaway: Top National Parks to Visit This Summer

 In Capitol Reef National Park, Utah, this wide shot captures a sandstone arch standing against a clear blue sky.
 The color of the sandstone ranges from warm orange tones to subtle beige, typical of the rock formations found in the region.

-Nearby Capitol Reef National Park is known for its fruit orchards within the park, and is also less crowded than Utah’s aforementioned more famous parks.
+Nearby Capitol Reef National Park is often known for its fruit orchards within the park and is also less crowded than Utah’s aforementioned more famous parks.
 It offers stunning rock formations and canyon trails that are especially enjoyable to explore in early July before it gets too hot.

 Guadalupe Mountains National Park, Texas